Zeyu-Li/nix-wsl/README.md

 ## Usage

-do `home-manager switch` to launch into development environment
+do `home-manager switch --flake .` to launch into development environment